 Considerations for Merging Data Protection and Cybersecurity Strategies

 C-suite executives see this need very clearly and understand the implications.
-In short, it is not “if” their companies will suffer from a cyber attack, but “when” and “how often.”
-The threat of cyber attacks has reached such a din that in the Fortune 500 survey of CEOs in May 2021, 66% of Fortune CEOs said the #1 threat to their businesses in the next three years is cybersecurity.
-Similarly, in a KPMG CEO survey in March 2021, CEOs also said cybersecurity was their #1 concern.
+In short, it is not “if” their companies will suffer from a cyber-attack, but “when” and “how often.”
+The threat of cyber-attacks has reached such a din that in the Fortune 500 survey of CEOs in May 2021, 66 percent of Fortune CEOs said the number-one threat to their businesses in the next three years is cybersecurity.
+Similarly, in a KPMG CEO survey in March 2021, CEOs also said cybersecurity was their number-one concern.

 An Example of Danger to Data Backup

-Organizations need to ensure their IT infrastructure can establish an unbreachable line of defense for data backup that will protect its data – arguably the most important asset of an organization.
+Organizations need to ensure their IT infrastructure can establish an unbreachable line of defense for data backup that will protect their data – arguably the most important asset of an organization.

 Attributes of Cyber Resiliency

 A solution can only be effective if it forms the basis of an organization’s digital transformation and cyber defense plans.
 A cyber resilience solution is deemed effective when it provides guaranteed availability and a fully scaled data restoration for business continuity.

 However, many solutions currently available on the market lack scalability, performance, and speed.
 They fail at making data restoration fast, efficient, and wide-ranging.
 Furthermore, not all storage-based solutions that address this issue are equal.